-The RSE system will always transmit the audio signal to the wireless headphones, if there is audio available.
+The RSE system always transmits the audio signal to the wireless headphones, if there is audio available.
 See "Headphones" earlier in this section for more information.

 The DVD player is capable of outputting audio to the wired headphone jacks on the RSA system, if your vehicle has this feature.
 The DVD player may be selected as an audio source on the RSA system.
-See Rear Seat Audio (RSA) on page 343 for more information.

-When a device is connected to the radio's auxiliary input jack, if your vehicle has this feature, or A/V jacks, the rear seat passengers will be able to hear audio from the auxiliary device through the wireless or wired headphones.
-The front seat passengers will be able to listen to playback from this device through the vehicle speakers by selecting AUX as the source on the radio.
+See Rear Seat Audio (RSA) on page 348 for more information.
+When a device is connected to the A/V jacks, or the radio's auxiliary input jack, if your vehicle has this feature, the rear seat passengers are able to hear audio from the auxiliary device through the wireless or wired headphones.
+The front seat passengers are able to listen to playback from this device through the vehicle speakers by selecting AUX as the source on the radio.